chiral-carbon/chiral-carbon.github.io/posts/2021/week-7.md

 ```

-*Pretttttty ambitious*, right?
+*Pretty ambitious*, right?
 So where did it all go wrong?

 I started a week late from my fellow Outreachy May’21 interns, due to the engagements I had with my previous workplace, and a few weeks after beginning I had to take extensions - come to a part-time arrangement and also take an entire week off due to covid-19 descending upon my family, so now I am running a whole month behind others.